Rick-Man-God/wiki-official/linux-tutoria.md

 <!-- SUBTITLE: A quick summary of Linux Tutoria -->

 # Linux - tutorial
-This is a step by step instruction of how to setup and run an elastic node on a dedicated server, or VPS including Ubuntu 16.04.
+This is a step by step instruction of how to setup and run an XEL node on a dedicated server, or VPS including Ubuntu 16.04.

 -----